-Being pregnant is amazing for a lot of reasons.
-It is simply magical to experience a life growing within you.
-However, baby bump time is also a vulnerable period for mothers because a lot of changes in their body make them susceptible to various infections.
-Sometimes these infections pose a threat not just to the mom but to the baby as well and it is important to be more conscious of protecting yourself.
+Being pregnant is amazing because it is simply magical to experience a life growing within you.
+However, baby bump time is also a vulnerable period for mothers because the changes in their bodies make them susceptible to various infections.
+As a result, preventing pregnancy infections is important because they pose a threat not just to the mom but to the baby too.

 Here are some tips to help…